by Birthe Havmoeller

 Post-Impressionist painter Henri de Toulouse-Lautrec also painted lesbians.
-He has made a number realistic paintings of friendships and intimate relationships between women such as In Bed: The Kiss (1892) and Les deux amies (1895).
+He has made a number of realistic paintings of friendships and intimate relationships between women such as In Bed: The Kiss (1892) and Les deux amies (1895).

 The voyeuristic male gaze and the male artists’ depictions of lesbianism turned lesbians into erotic objects of desire for men.
 This trend of producing titillating lesbian imagery for male consumption has bloomed to the extent that ‘lesbian art’ today is a euphemism for erotic female nudes and pornographic “lesbian” imagery created by men for male consumption.

 The 1895 trials of British author Oscar Wilde helped shape the emergent identity of the homosexual as both a criminal offender and a bohemian artist.
-There was an extensive press coverage of the trails and Oscar Wilde was charged with ‘gross indecency’, an act which only could be perpetrated by ‘male persons’; women could not commit the crime of gross indecency, much less be convicted for it, as the legal system in UK failed to imagine the very possibility of lesbian sexuality in the 19th century.
+There was an extensive press coverage of the trails and Oscar Wilde was charged with ‘gross indecency’, an act which only could be perpetrated by ‘male persons’; women could not commit the crime of gross indecency, much less be convicted for it, as the legal system in the UK failed to imagine the very possibility of lesbian sexuality in the 19th century.

 The Lesbian ‘Selfies’ And Other Gender-bending Experiments

-With photography becoming the new popular media at the begining of the of the 20th century a number of lesbian photographers started making staged photographs of themselves, the first lesbian ‘selfies’ were created and snapshots taken of friends and lovers.
+With photography becoming the new popular media at the beginning of the of the 20th century a number of lesbian photographers started making staged photographs of themselves, the first lesbian ‘selfies’ were created and snapshots are taken of friends and lovers.
 These photos offer a remarkable glimpse into the photographers’ private lives, gender-bending experiments and art projects.